era1112/esp32-wifi-scanner/README.md

 Use case:
 - Log wifi base stations with key information, on a very small size and power device.
+- In this version, findings are read over a serial connection.
-- Definitely expandable to add more 802.11 research features.
+- Definitely expandable to add more storage, remote access, and 802.11 research features.

 Setup: